Battery Park Hotel in the Jazz Age

 Asheville girls shaped Arthur Murray’s life

-For the ballroom dancing, one figure and one place stand out: Arthur Murray at the old Battery Park Hotel, the Biltmore Estate-quality manor that had once sat atop a now-vanished hill.
-(Battery Park Apartments now occupies the location.)
+For the ballroom dancing of the 1910s and 20s, one figure and one place stand out: Arthur Murray at the old, manorial Battery Park Hotel that had once sat atop a now-vanished hill.
+(Battery Park Apartments now occupies the location.) persist in the mountains.
+Southside and Eastside were African-American club sp

 In late 1914, as England was mounting its historic first aerial bombing on Germany, Arthur Murray, age nineteen, arrived at the Battery Park.
 As a teen, he’d started dancing as a way of getting beyond his Jewish immigrant neighborhood, the Lower East Side in New York.
 He discovered he had a gift.